CasperHK/TemplateFiles/README.md

 # TemplateFiles
-A set of template file for Ubuntu.
+A set of template files for Ubuntu user.

 <br/>